Together in Christ: 'The Same Spirit' — 1 Corinthians 12:4-6

 Key Thought

 Christians in Corinth turned using their spiritual gifts into a reason for personal boasting.
 [1] They based their self-importance on the gift they had been given.
 Then, they compared their gift with others' gifts, elevating and diminishing the importance of others based on their gift.
-[2] Some even suggested that everyone needed one gift to prove they were truly spiritual.
-[3] Paul makes clear in his letter to the Corinthians that their bickering, comparing, and boasting was wrong and worldly, [4] not spiritual.
+[2] Some even suggested that everyone needed a specific gift to prove they were truly spiritual.
+[3] Paul made clear in his letter to the Corinthians that their bickering, comparing, and boasting was wrong and worldly, [4] not spiritual.

-Paul insisted that each of us has a gift from the Spirit.
-[5] The gifts differ, and those gifts are given based on the will and design of God — Father, Son, and Spirit.
+Both Paul and Peter insisted that each of us has a gift from the Spirit.
+[5] The gifts differ, and those gifts are given based on the will and design of God - Father, Son, and Spirit.
 [6] We do not all have the same gift, and we must not elevate one gift above another.
-We must not require one gift as necessary to be considered spiritual or a follower of Jesus.
-[7] The same Holy Spirit, in each believer, is the One who gave the respective gifts to people.
+We must not require a specific gift as necessary to be considered spiritual or a follower of Jesus.
+[7] The same Holy Spirit, in each believer, is the One who gives the respective gifts to people.
 We need these different gifts in the body of Christ so that each of us will use our gifts to bless others.
 [8] We seek to use our gift to build up the body of Christ so that it functions as Jesus' ministering presence in the world.

 Today's Prayer

 Father, thank You for the diversity of Your gifts given to people in the body of Christ.
-I praise You for the Spirit’s power revealed in all of us, Your children, who appear to be ordinary people but whom the Spirit makes into extraordinary parts of Jesus’ body.
-Please help me, and help us, to value each other and not use gifts to elevate or exclude Your children from our churches.
+I praise You for the Spirit's power revealed in all of us, Your children, who appear to be ordinary people but whom the Spirit makes into extraordinary parts of Jesus' body.
+Please help me, and help us, to value each other and not use gifts to elevate Your children in our churches or to exclude them.
 I ask this in Jesus’ name.
 Amen.

 Related Scripture Readings